napari/napari/docs/tutorials/fundamentals/viewer.md

 +++

-#### 2D/3D button
+#### Toggle ndisplay (2D/3D) button

 The second button from the left is the 2D/3D button which toggles between `2D` and `3D` renderings of the data.
-Run the following code:
+For example, run the following code:

 ```{code-cell} python